mrle0429/Event-Management-System/02-analysis-solution/README.md

 ### Services

 1. AccountService - A class that provides services related to accounts in the system.
-It is responsible for creating, listing, viewing, modifying, and registering accounts.
+It is responsible for remembering, retrieving, adding, modifying, deleting, and registering accounts.
-2. EventService -
+2. EventService - A class that provides services related to events, venues, and tickets in the system.
+It is responsible for remembering, retrieving, adding, modifying, and deleting events, venues, and tickets.

+### Controllers

+1. AccountController - A class responsible for managing the use cases related to accounts.
+2. EventController - A class responsible for managing the use cases related to events, venues, and tickets.